How Convective Mass Flux Responds to Environmental Humidity: Response of precipitation to environmental humidity

 \begin{linenomath*}

 \end{linenomath*}

 Convective mass flux is poorly observed at a global scale.
-Therefore, to provide a comparison between GSRMs and observations, we shall first evaluate the relationship between mean precipitation and $LTRH$.
-To do so, we bin all our data by $LTRH$, with a bin width of 0.02.
+Therefore, to provide a comparison between the GSRMs and observations, we shall first evaluate the relationship between mean precipitation and $LTRH$.
+To do so, we daily-average precipitation data into $LTRH$ bins, with a bin width of 0.02.
 Figure \ref{fig:p_pickup}a shows the probability distribution function of LTRH for each of the five models and the two reanalysis data sets.
-Each distribution has a pronounced peak at moderately high humidity and a wide left tail.
-The peak is generally thought to be near a ``critical point" in column humidity towards which the atmosphere relaxes by way of large-scale processes (if to the left of the critical point) or by convection (if to the right of the critical point) \cite{Peters2006,Neelin2008,Wolding2022}.
+Each distribution has a wide left tail pronounced mode at at an $LTRH$ value between .75 and .85.
+The mode is conventionally thought to be near a ``critical point" in column humidity towards which the atmosphere relaxes by way of large-scale processes (if to the left of the critical point) or by convection (if to the right of the critical point) \cite{Peters2006,Neelin2008,Wolding2022}.
 We set the left bound of the figure at LTRH=0.5 in order to focus on the most humid environments.

 Figure \ref{fig:p_pickup}b shows the dependence of daily-average precipitation upon LTRH.
 The precipitation-humidity relationship is qualitatively similar between the five models and the observations.
 In each model, the precipitation increases nonlinearly with humidity.
-Models whose LTRH distributions peak at relatively low LTRH, such as UM and GEOS, tend to exhibit a pickup in precipitation at lower humidities.
-The SHiELD model, which has the highest peak in its LTRH distribution, also exhibits the most ``delayed" pickup in precipitation.
+Models whose LTRH distributions have their mode at relatively low LTRH, such as UM and GEOS, tend to exhibit a pickup in precipitation at lower humidities.
+The SHiELD model, which has the greatest mode in its LTRH distribution, also exhibits the most ``delayed" pickup in precipitation.
 This corroborates the previously stated intuition that the pickup in precipitation is linked to the maximum in the humidity distribution.